-I have been wanting to get to Puebla for some time so I chose Easter Week, or Semana Santa, to come eat and explore.
+I had been wanting to get to Puebla for some time so I chose Easter Week, or Semana Santa, to go eat and explore.
+I really loved the experience.
 It is the home of mole poblano, chilies en nogada and talavera pottery.
 Another legacy of the city is the famous Battle of Puebla, in which Mexican troops defeated French invaders in 1862 at the Forts of Loretto and Guadalupe.
 The victory is celebrated annually throughout the country as the 5 de Mayo holiday.

 Founded in 1531 as Ciudad de los Angeles, the city represented a bastion for Spaniards mid-way between Mexico City and the port of Veracruz.
 Later the name was changed to Puebla de los Angeles.
 As a result it has the most amazing architecture and churches.
 I don’t think I have ever seen a more beautiful concentration of churches anywhere in the world where I have visited.
 In 1987, the historic center was named an UNESCO World Heritage Site.